httpwg/http-extensions/draft-ietf-httpbis-replay.md

 early data.
 Any requests sent in early data MUST be sent again, unless the client decides to abandon those requests.

-This automatic retry exposes the request to a potential replay attack.
-An attacker sends early data to one server instance that accepts and processes the early data, but allows that connection to proceed no further.
-The attacker then forwards the same messages from the client to another server instance that will reject early data.
-The client then retries the request, resulting in the request being processed twice.
+Automatic retry creates the potential for a replay attack.
+An attacker intercepts a connection that uses early data and copies the early data to another server instance.
+The second server instance accepts and processes the early data.
+The attacker then allows the original connection to complete.
+Even if the early data is detected as a duplicate and rejected, the first server instance might allow the connection to complete.
+If the client then retries requests that were sent in early data, the request will be processed twice.

 Replays are also possible if there are multiple server instances that will accept early data, or if the same server accepts early data multiple times (though this would be in violation of requirements in Section 8 of {{!TLS13}}).

 Clients that use early data MUST retry requests upon receipt of a 425 (Too Early) status code; see {{status}}.